 - Price range: $2.99–$39.99

-- Editors’ pick: Prepworks from Progressive International Ultimate 19-Piece Measuring Cup and Spoon Set, $13.37
+- Editors’ pick: Prepworks from Progressive International Ultimate 19-Piece Measuring Cup and Spoon Set ($)

-This underrated tool will quickly become a favorite.
-Used for everything from chopping herbs and vegetables to slicing dried fruit and even meat, they make every kitchen task that much easier.
-Plus, who needs regular scissors when you have kitchen shears?
+Used for everything from chopping fresh herbs and vegetables to slicing dried fruit and even meat, shears make every kitchen task so much easier.
+Take that, regular scissors!

 - Price range: $0.99–$39.99

 There are few things worse than reaching for a can of pumpkin and realizing there’s no way to open it.
-(Or soup, coconut milk, beans, or anything else deliciously canned.)
-Though many goods have pop-tops these days, it’s always better to prepared.
+Or soup, coconut milk, beans, or anything else deliciously canned.

 - Price range: $1.49–$29.99

-- Editors’ pick: Amco Houseworks Swing A Way Portable Can Opener, $14.68
+- Editors’ pick: Amco Swing-A-Way Portable Can Opener ($)

 These master mixers are used to whip up smoothies, mixed drinks, soups, nut butters, sauces, and oh-so-much more.
 And they can do it all in a matter of seconds.
 How’s that for an all-in-one appliance?

-The most common use of graters is shredding cheese (quesadilla, anyone?).
-But they’re also wonderful for zesting citrus fruit and shredding chocolate and vegetables like potatoes and zucchini.
+But they’re also wonderful for zesting citrus fruit, grating chocolate, and shredding vegetables like potatoes and zucchini.
 How else did you think hash browns came to be?

 - Price range: $0.99–$49.99